UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 - Build a model using `DecisionTreeClassifier()` and make sure to set the `random_state` argument to 1.
 - Save this in an object named `model`.
 - Fit your model on the objects `X` and `y`.
-- predict on `X` and save the values in an object named `predicted`.
+- Predict on `X` and save the values in an object named `predicted`.
 - Compare the `availability` column to the `predicted` column and answer the multiple-choice questions below.

 <codeblock id="02_07">